 He returned to Maryland in 2001 and spent four seasons as assistant coach for the women’s program.
 The team reached the NCAA Tournament in 2001, 2002 and 2003, reaching the second round in his second campaign.

 From 2006-13, Campbell served as the Director of Coaching and ECNL Director for Maryland United FC, formerly Freestate Soccer Alliance.
 He was instrumental in helping lead the club to new heights and gaining national recognition in the youth soccer landscape.
-Players were represented in youth Regional and National Team programs and the boys’ and girls’ club teams have captured a total of seven State Cup championships in the last five years.
+Players were represented in youth Regional and National Team programs and the boys’ and girls’ club teams have captured a total of seven State Cup championships in the last seven years.
 The girls program is an inaugural member of the prestigious ECNL Elite Clubs National League.
-He currently coaches the Maryland United North U12 Girls.
+He currently coaches the Maryland United ECNL U13 Girls and serves as the club’s Associate Technical Director.

 Campbell also coached boys’ youth soccer from 2003-2008, leading Bethesda-Freestate United to three USYSA Region 1 titles.